nethacker/pdf-query-rag-llm-app/README.md

 This repo is provide an example of a PDF query with Generative AI application that uses a <a href="https://en.wikipedia.org/wiki/Retrieval-augmented_generation" target="_blank">Retrieval-augmented generation (RAG) process</a>.
 Vector representations of unstructured text are generated through <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html" target="_blank">Amazon Titan Embeddings</a> and search of those embeddings are done through <a href="https://ai.meta.com/tools/faiss/" target="_blank">Facebook AI Similarity Search (FAISS)</a>. <a href="https://docs.anthropic.com/en/docs/about-claude/models" target="_blank">Claude 3.5 Sonnet LLM Model</a> is utilized as the LLM model.
 Amazon Titan Embeddings and Claude 3.5 Sonnet are accessed via <a href="https://aws.amazon.com/bedrock/" target="_blank">AWS Bedrock</a>.
 For the frontend UI <a href="https://streamlit.io/" target="_blank">Streamlit</a> is being used.

-* This example application can be used against multiple PDF's.
+* This example application can be used against multiple PDF's add them to the *data* directory and click *New Data Update*.
 * Depending on the size of your PDF's and your machine power it can take awhile to generated the embeddings.
 * This application does not take into consideration security controls, that is up to you.
 * Please read <a href="https://aws.amazon.com/bedrock/faqs/" target="_blank">Amazon Bedrock FAQ's</a> for general questions about AWS LLM resources used.